 Can I choose the dentist that I prefer to see?

 Of course, you can! - Just let our reception team know if you have a preference.
 Dr. Moore, Dr. Trotter and Dr. Fulford all share the same values of providing the best in dental care to our patients and each is totally comfortable with either dentist treating their patients.
 However, we do recognize that for a myriad of reasons someone may prefer a particular provider and this is fine with us.
-We are introducing Dr. Trotter to our patients by having her perform many of the recare checkups – that way if a patient has a dental emergency – or wishes to have increased flexibility in scheduling dental care they will have met Sarah previously.
+Just let Debbie, Jayne, or Megan (reception) know if you have a preference for a specific dentist or hygenist.

 Are there any benefits to me as a patient with the changes?